I have compiled a list of what I consider craft essentials for any craft cupboard, or a craft room if you are lucky enough to have one.

 - Tin cans, plastic bottles and tubs – these can be crafted into anything from desk caddies to funky planters.

 - Twine – I especially love the Nutscene coloured twines.

-There are many more things in my craft cupboard beside the essentials.
+There are many more things in my craft cupboard besides the essentials.
 It’s so easy to get carried away when buying crafting supplies and end up with too much stuff.

 Much of the storage solutions I use to organise my crafting essentials have been craft projects and upcycles in themselves.